-The Parish Council meets normally on the first Monday of each Month at 7.30pm in the Village Hall (but occasionally on the third Wednesday).
+The Parish Council meets normally on the second Wednesday of each Month at 7.30pm in the Village Hall (but occasionally on the third Wednesday).
 The public are more than welcome to attend and comment on items on the agenda for that meeting.

 The Chairman will normally invite the public attending to make comments at a meeting.
 However, if there is a specific item on the agenda where members of the public wish to make comments, the clerk should be contacted by email firstname.lastname@example.org and she will advise the Chairman accordingly.